Koubek/nav-docker-examples/local_cside/README.md

 ```
 Copy RoleTailoted Client files
 ```
 This one confirms the files were copied down to your *docker host*.
-Now, you can enter the `my` folder and see the new sub-folder called `RoleTailored Client`:
+Now, you can enter `my` folder and see the new subfolder called `RoleTailored Client`:

 ![](../media/local_cside_myFolderContent.jpg)

-You can enter the folder and run standard `finsql.exe` or the newly created `_runfinsql.exe` which will run preconfigured `finsql.exe`.
+You can enter the folder and run standard `finsql.exe` or the newly created `_runfinsql.exe` which will run pre-configured `finsql.exe`.

 ![](../media/local_cside_rtcFolderContent.jpg)